maping/Forrest/English/ACS/2024/Term4/Article.md

-4
-ENerciaa You have heard about a school that allows the students to bring their mobile phones to classes.
-You have decided to write an article giving your views about this idea for your school magazine.
+You have heard about a school that allows the students to bring their mobile phones to classes.
+You have decided to write an article giving your views about this idea **for your school magazine**.
 Here are two comments from other young people:

-■-,••■••1+2.1.
-Having my phone with me would :ielp with research and quick access to information during lessons.
+- Having my phone with me would help with research and quick access to information during lessons.

-It could be distracting.
+- It could be distracting.
 Students might be tempted to check social media or play games during class.

 Write an article for your school magazine, giving your views.
-The comments above may give you some ideas, and you can also use some ideas of your own.
-Your article should be between 120 and 160 words long.
+- The comments above may give you some ideas, and **you can also use some ideas of your own**.
+- Your article should be between 120 and 160 words long.

 You will receive up to 6 marks for the content of your article, and up to 9 marks for the language used.

-L
-Exercise 5

-During your last school holiday, you decided to join a group of local volunteers who meet each week to help other people in your town.
-Write an email to a friend telling them about your experience.
-In your email, you should: say how you found out about the volunteer group c:escr:be what the group did to help • explain why your friend should join the group The pictures above may give you some ideas, and you can also use some ideas of your own.
-Your email should be between 120 and 160 words long.
-You will receive up to 6 marks for the content of your email, and up to 9 marks for the style and accuracy of writing.

 a